-- (a) employed by a local government under section 5.36(1) of the Act; or - (b) engaged by a local government under a contract for services. - (2) A council member or candidate must not - (a) direct or attempt to direct a local government employee to do or not to do anything in their capacity as a local government employee; or - (b) attempt to influence, by means of a threat or the promise of a reward, the conduct of a local government employee in their capacity as a local government employee; or - (c) act in an abusive or threatening manner towards a local government employee. - (3) Subclause (2)(a) does not apply to anything that a council member does as part of the deliberations at a council or committee meeting. - (4) If a council member or candidate, in their capacity as a council member or candidate, is attending a council or committee meeting or other organised event (for example, a briefing or workshop), the council member or candidate must not orally, in writing or by any other means - - make a statement that a local government employee is incompetent or dishonest; or closed meeting means a council or committee meeting, or a part of a council or committee meeting, that is closed to members of the public under section 5.23(2) of the Act;

-- (b) use an offensive or objectionable expression when referring to a local government employee. - (5) Subclause (4)(a) does not apply to conduct that is unlawful under The Criminal Code Chapter XXXV.
+- (a) employed by a local government under section 5.36(1) of the Act; or - (b) engaged by a local government under a contract for services. - (2) A council member or candidate must not - (a) direct or attempt to direct a local government employee to do or not to do anything in their capacity as a local government employee; or - (b) attempt to influence, by means of a threat or the promise of a reward, the conduct of a local government employee in their capacity as a local government employee; or - (c) act in an abusive or threatening manner towards a local government employee. - (3) Subclause (2)(a) does not apply to anything that a council member does as part of the deliberations at a council or committee meeting. - (4) If a council member or candidate, in their capacity as a council member or candidate, is attending a council or committee meeting or other organised event (for example, a briefing or workshop), the council member or candidate must not orally, in writing or by any other means - - (a) make a statement that a local government employee is incompetent or dishonest; or - (b) use an offensive or objectionable expression when referring to a local government employee. - (5) Subclause (4)(a) does not apply to conduct that is unlawful under The Criminal Code Chapter XXXV.